 - The potential impact of the data subject’s decision not to provide personal data

 If the privacy notice meets the notification requirements of the PDPA, and if the privacy notice does not require consent under the PDPA, notification is enough even without consent.
-If the collector also requires sensitive information, the data subject must provide consent.
+However, the data subject must consent if the collector also requires sensitive information.

 The Personal Data Protection Commission (PDPC) declares that organizations that collect, use, or disclose personal data are accountable for all responsibilities outlined in the PDPA.
-There is no uncertainty about the gravity of the Taiwan data privacy regulation.
+Therefore, there is no uncertainty about the gravity of the Taiwan data privacy regulation.